 Phra Khanong — Phra Kanong is often overlooked, but so worth a visit.
 Discover amazing Burmese cuisine in ‘little Burma’, hidden inside the Phra Khanong market (follow the path lined with cheap clothing until you reach ‘MONA Burmese Kitchen’).
 After lunch, pick up some of the goodies we highlighted above in the small market under the bridge near the khlong.
 Simply follow Sukhumvit Road in the direction of On Nut until you reach an overpass.
 We picked up number 2 and 13 here.

-Chatuchak Weekend Market — There’s no need to visit Chatuchak Market if you just want to pick up the items from this article (there’s plenty of other places to find these), but if you’re making it to here anyway, you’ll be able to find a few.
+Chatuchak Weekend Market — There’s no need to visit Chatuchak Market if you just want to pick up the items from this article (there are plenty of other places to find these), but if you’re making it to here anyway, you’ll be able to find a few.
 Check out our guide to Chatuchak Market to find clear directions to our favorite stall for Thai enamelware and bamboo baskets.

 Chinatown — The streets branching off Yaowarat Road are a goldmine of Thai-Chinese trinkets.
 For amazing ceramics and enamelware (such as number 1, 5 and 10), check out the various stores on Soi Plaeng Nam.
 The beautiful old-style ‘flagship store’ of the Sam Mah Tea Leaf Company (6) is also located in this area (on Lamphun Chai Road) and is worth a quick visit.
 If you’re in the area, be sure to drop by at one of these Bangkok Chinatown hotspots.